 There are two types of active-in ceiling speakers:

-1. With Separate Amp: Some active in ceiling speakers come with a separate, smaller amplifier that gets installed alongside the in-ceiling speaker.
-These are similar to passive speakers, expect that the small amp that you get won’t be as powerful as an external amp that you would probably purchase separately.
+1. With Separate Amp: Some active in-ceiling speakers come with a separate, smaller amplifier that gets installed alongside the in-ceiling speaker.
+These are similar to passive speakers, except that the small amp that you get won’t be as powerful as an external amp that you would probably purchase separately.

 2. Baffle Box: Some speakers have a baffle box that is connected to the speaker’s head.
-This make it an all in one unit as we discussed above.
+This makes it an all in one unit as we discussed above.